DUI Laws in Wisconsin: What you need to understand

 1. Commercial Drivers: Commercial vehicle drivers, such as truck drivers, are subject to a stricter BAC limit of 0.04%.

 2. Underage Drivers: If you’re under the legal drinking age of 21, Wisconsin has a zero-tolerance policy.
 Any detectable amount of alcohol in your system can result in DUI charges.
-If you have received a ticket for violating the zero-tolerance policy please contact a local attorney and consult your local probationary license attorney.
+If you have received a ticket for violating the zero-tolerance policy please contact a local attorney to learn about your local probationary license rules.

 Penalties for DUI Convictions